Skip to main content

 COSS Lab – Dr. Weihang Zhu

-Research Experience for Undergraduates in System Modeling and Simulation (Updated on March 15, 2024)
+DoEdu Research Experience for Undergraduates in System Modeling and Simulation (Updated on October 16, 2024)

 Multiple doctoral research assistant positions are open, funded by National Science Foundation, US Department of Agriculture (USDA-NIFA), Environmental Protection Agency (EPA), National Academies of Sciences, Engineering, and Medicine (NASEM), and University of Houston Division of Research.
 The main topics include robotics, mechatronics, automation, machine design, optimization, and artificial intelligence.
 The projects are on 3D printing, automated mushroom harvesting and optimization, climate-smart agricultural automation, and algae production.
 The required background is 3D printing, mechatronics, or manufacturing automation, with automation hardware and software development experience.
 The preferred background includes SolidWorks modeling, finite element analysis, computer vision, virtual reality development, GPU computing, deep learning, and PLC.